The essential guide to working with remote contractors

 • International money orders.
 This method can be slow because the employer needs to physically purchase the money order, and the contractor needs to physically deposit it upon receipt.
 Money orders can also come with fees and bad exchange rates.

 • Global payroll services.
 Contractors aren't typically included in payroll since they aren't subject to the same withholdings as employees.
 Instead, they invoice for their services, which is processed through accounts payable.
-However, with Rippling, you can pay both employees and contractors, wherever they’re based, in a single pay run.
+However, with Rippling, you can pay both employees and contractors, wherever they’re based.

 Step 7: Throughout it all, keep classification in mind